Search

 • Only do work or repairs on a cool engine.
 Hot metal and fluids will cause burns.

 • Avoid working around hot equipment such as exhaust pipes and manifolds.
-If such work is absolutely necessary, cover the hot equipment with some insulating protection to prevent getting burned.
+If such work is absolutely necessary, cover the hot equipment with an insulating device to prevent getting burned.

 • Always wear eye protection when working on a vehicle or when using power tools.